vikejs/vike/README.md

 // Example of `contextProps` that are often passed to the browser const passToClient = [
   'pageProps',
-  // `vite-plugin-ssr` makes all route params are available not only at `contextProps`
+  // `vite-plugin-ssr` makes all route parameters available not only at `contextProps`
   // but also at `contextProps.routeParams` so that they can be sent to the browser all at once.
   'routeParams',
-  // (Deep selection is not implemented yet; open a GitHub ticket you want this) 'user.id',
+  // (Deep selection is not implemented yet; open a GitHub ticket if you want this.)
+  'user.id',
   'user.name'
 ]